Réka Luca Jani

-Réka Luca Jani (born 31 July 1991) is a Hungarian tennis player.
+Réka Luca Jani (born 31 July 1991) is a Hungarian former professional tennis player.

-She has won 24 singles titles and 34 doubles titles on the ITF Women's World Tennis Tour.
-On 19 September 2022, she reached her best singles ranking of world No. 104.
+She has won 25 singles titles and 34 doubles titles on the ITF Women's World Tennis Tour.
+As on 19 September 2022, she reached her best singles ranking of world No. 104.
 On 22 August 2016, she peaked at No. 124 in the doubles rankings.
 Her favorite surface is clay.

-Playing for Hungary Billie Jean King Cup team, Jani has a win–loss record of 28–18.
+Playing for Hungary Billie Jean King Cup team, Jani has a win–loss record of 30–22 (as of July 2024).

-Personal
+Early life

 Parents are Janos, Szilvia and Zsolt; brothers are Mate and Balint, sister is Petra.

-Tennis career
+Career

 Jani who began playing at age six, reached the first final on the WTA Tour in 2016, at the Brasil Tennis Cup partnering Tímea Babos.

 She was awarded a wildcard entry to the 2016 Summer Olympics in Rio de Janeiro, along with Tímea Babos to play in women's doubles.

+Jani made her Grand Slam tournament main-draw debut at the 2011 US Open, losing to wildcard Sloane Stephens in the first round.

 Jani reached her first-ever WTA Tour quarterfinal at the 2021 Serbia Open defeating Anna Kalinskaya.
-As a result she returned to the top 200 in singles.
+As a result, she returned to the top 200 in singles.

 On 9 May 2022, she reached a new career-high in singles of world No. 129 after reaching the quarterfinals in Chiasso, Switzerland ($60k), the final of the $60k Zagreb (lost to Jule Niemeier), Croatia, and quarterfinals of the $60k Prague tournaments.

-Jani made her Grand Slam main-draw debut at the 2011 US Open losing to wildcard Sloane Stephens in the first round.
-She didn't make it back into a major main draw until the 2022 French Open when she made it through the qualifying rounds as a lucky loser.
+After an 11 year gap, Jani made it back into a Grand Slam tournament main draw at the 2022 French Open when she made it through the qualifying rounds as a lucky loser.
+She lost to 14th seed Belinda Bencic in the first round.